Materials We Provide

 - In your comments, describe any assumptions you made in order to solve these problems.

-Optional: After completing the required portions, try your hand at the other option or complete the bonus sections for an additional challenge!
+Optional: After completing the required portions, try your hand at the bonus sections for some additional challenges!

 For all projects, requirements will be evaluated on a simple point scale of 0, 1, or 2.
 Additionally, instructors will provide you with feedback on required portions of your project.